matteoferla/Fragmenstein/sphinx-docs.md

 #### classmethod add_constraint_to_warhead(name, constraint)
 Add a constraint (multiline is fine) to a warhead definition.
-This will be added and run by Egor’s minimiser.
+This will be added and run by Igor’s minimiser.

 * **Parameters**